RyanMcKinley1/Module-Three-Challenge/README.md

 ## Usage

--Input a desired password length.
+- Input a desired password length.
--Follow the prompts for password element selections.
+- Follow the prompts for password element selections.
--Random password will generate in the center box.
+- Random password will generate in the center box.

 ## Credits